Equality conditions for the fractional superadditive volume inequalities: Proof of Theorem

-\textbf{Remark 1.} In Lemma 2 the method of showing that $\sum_{[m]}A$ must be an interval works only because of the fact that for compact intervals $I_1, I_2\subset\mathbb{R}$ it is true that $|I_1+I_2|=|I_1|+|I_2|$.
+\begin{remark} In Lemma \ref{L2} the method of showing that $\sum_{i=1}^{m}A_i$ must be an interval works only because of the fact that for compact intervals $I_1, I_2\subset\mathbb{R}$ it is true that $|I_1+I_2|=|I_1|+|I_2|$.
 In higher dimension if $A,B$ are convex and compact, then it is not always true that $|A+B|=|A|+|B|$.
-To prove the analogue of Lemma 2 in dimension $n\geq2$, that $\sum_{[m]}A$ is convex if the sets $\sum_{S}A$ are convex for each $S\in\mathcal{G}$, there is a useful inequality involving the Schneider non-convexity index which can be used.
-See Section \ref{schneider} for more details.\\
+This also is the reason that Lemma \ref{L1} fails and hints that maybe in dimension $n\geq2$ the equality conditions for Theorem \ref{Fractional_Superadditive} cannot have a nice convexity condition like in the one-dimensional case.
+To prove the analogue of Lemma \ref{L2} in dimension $n\geq2$, that $\sum_{i=1}^{m}A_i$ is convex if the sets $\sum_{i\in S}A_i$ are convex for each $S\in\mathcal{G}$, there is a useful inequality involving the Schneider non-convexity index which can be used.
+See Section \ref{schneider} for more details. \end{remark}

-\textbf{Lemma 3.} \textit{ Let $m\geq 3$ be an integer and let $(\mathcal{G},\beta)$ be a fractional partition on $[m]$ that is not the trivial partition.
+\begin{lemma} Let $m\geq 3$ be an integer and let $(\mathcal{G},\beta)$ be a fractional partition on $[m]$ that is not the trivial partition.
 For $k\in(1,m)$ define a set

 Define the number $\gamma$ by

 Also assume that $\gamma<1$.
 Now define a function $\beta^{*}:\mathcal{G}^{*}\rightarrow[0,1]$ by